cawilliamson/ansible-gpdpocket/README.md

 1. Setup a Linux environment (Virtualbox + Ubuntu LiveCD is a quick option.)
 An existing Linux install using any of the above listed distros will work also.
 Please **make sure** /var has at least 20GB available and /root has at least 10GB available.

 2. Download your ISO to this Linux machine – you can do this using: `wget http://url.here/file.iso`.
 Netinstall images won't work, you need a full install ISO.
+Also - please be aware that the ansible script determines the distro by using the filename - this means that if you are using, for example, Ubuntu - your filename should contain this string.

 3. Run the following to build the ISO (replacing ISO_FILENAME with the actual name of the file.)